Maintenance & Service

-A wide array of public greenways are located throughout Chico.
-These parcels are maintained by contract and are inspected by City staff.
+Hundreds of public greenways and Maintenance Districts are located throughout Chico.
+These areas are maintained by contract and are inspected by City staff.
 The City of Chico values the observations of its citizens.
-If you see broken trees, damaged plants, or malfunctioning irrigation systems in medians or other public landscapes, please contact the General Services Department Office at (530) 896-7800.
+If you see broken trees, damaged plants, or malfunctioning irrigation systems in medians or other public landscapes, please contact our office.

 Contrary to what you may think, a dying tree may be the result of too much water.
 When first planted, a brand new lawn and tree require daily irrigation, but after the first month, the watering schedule needs to be changed to allow both the lawn and the tree to establish deep roots and become more drought tolerant.
 Here are few tips on how to properly water your trees and lawns:

 Despite Chico’s hot summers, it is important to water lawns and the trees growing in them less frequently, but long enough so the water percolates at least six to eight inches deep.